42dx/edgio-go-sdk/README.md

 This function generates the fully formatted Edgio REST API's url for the desired resource, identified by its `service`, `scope` and `apiVersion`.

-Check a more in-depth documentation of this package [here](internal/client/README.md).
+Check a more in-depth documentation of thw `internal/client` package [here](internal/client/README.md).

 <p align="right"><em><a href="#table-of-contents">back to top</a></em></p>